wohaco/despace/akatsuki.md

 <p style="page-break-after:always"> </p>

 ### IR1 (1 µm camera)
-The observation of radio waves with a length of about 1 µm allows us to observe the lower layer of clouds and the near-surface part of Venus, and by comparing the intensity of radiation at different IR wavelengths, it is possible to study the movement of the lower layer of clouds ([EVN‑011](venus.md)), water vapor distribution ([EVN‑077](venus.md)), surface mineral composition ([EVN‑023](venus.md)), and detect the presence of active volcanoes ([EVN‑076](venus.md)).
+The observation of radio waves with a length of about 1 µm allows us to observe the lower layer of clouds and the near‑surface part of Venus, and by comparing the intensity of radiation at different IR wavelengths, it is possible to study the movement of the lower layer of clouds ([EVN‑011](venus.md)), water vapor distribution ([EVN‑077](venus.md)), surface mineral composition ([EVN‑023](venus.md)), and detect the presence of active volcanoes ([EVN‑076](venus.md)).

 ![](f/project/a/akatsuki/payload02.jpg)